AN ESSAY BY KAREN SERGEANT

 Recognizing that you’re stuck in the weeds isn’t a character flaw — it’s the natural result of success built on personal effort.
 But if you want to scale your impact without scaling your exhaustion, you need a clear-eyed view of where your current leadership habits are helping — and where they’re holding you back.

 The AI tidal wave is already reshaping how work gets done — and it’s not waiting for anyone to catch up.
 If you’re still calling plays ad-hoc, your systems will crack under the pressure.
-Upstream leadership isn’t just a smart move anymore — it’s the way we stay in the game.
-You don't get to opt out of this shift.
-You only get to choose how prepared you’ll be.

 Below, you’ll find five quick but powerful questions that reveal where you’re leading from: upstream, where systems carry your vision forward — or still in the weeds, where everything bottlenecks back to you (or, like most of us, a bit of both).
 Use them to spot the friction points, so you can begin architecting a business that grows beyond your bandwidth.